 The desert regions of the West seemed always to breed truculence and touchiness.
 Some of the most desperate outlaws have been those of western Texas, New Mexico, and Arizona.
-These have sometimes been Mexicans, sometimes half-breed Indians, very rarely full-blood or half-blood Negroes.
-The latter race breeds criminals, but lacks in the initiative required in the character of the desperado.
+These have sometimes been Mexicans, sometimes half-breed Indians, very rarely full-blood or half-blood black men.
 Texas and the great arid regions west of Texas produced rather more than their full quota of bad white men who took naturally to the gun.

 The Kid was only twelve years old when, in a saloon row in which a friend of his was being beaten, he killed with a pocket-knife a man who had previously insulted him.
 Some say that this was an insult offered to his mother; others deny it and say that the man had attempted to horsewhip Billy.
 The boy turned up with a companion at Fort Bowie, Pima County, Arizona, and was around the reservation for a while.

 At last, he and his associate, who appears to have been as well saturated with border doctrine as himself at tender years, stole some horses from a band of Apache, and incidentally killed three of the latter in a night attack.
 They made their first step at easy living in this enterprise, and, young as they were, got means in this way to travel about over Arizona.
 They presently turned up at Tucson, where Billy began to employ his precocious skill at cards; and where, presently, in the inevitable gambler’s quarrel, he killed another man.